ACT3ai/internal-feature-showcase/README.md

 # Feature Demo - GitHub Pages

-A beautiful, responsive GitHub Pages site for showcasing features with embedded YouTube videos, images, and detailed descriptions.
+A beautiful, responsive multi-page GitHub Pages site for showcasing features with embedded YouTube videos, images, and detailed descriptions.
+The site includes a home page with navigation to various feature subpages.

 ## 🚀 Quick Start